MobilityData/gtfs.org/docs/documentation/schedule/examples/fares-v1.md

 - The field transfers is left blank to represent unlimited transfers
 - The field `transfer_duration` corresponds to the 2-hour transfer window (in seconds)

-The second file, [fare_rules.txt](../../reference/#fare_rulestxt) assigns fares to journeys through tying a fare to a route as well as an origin/destination on that route.
+The second file, [fare_rules.txt](../../reference/#fare_rulestxt) assigns fares to journeys by tying a fare to a route as well as an origin/destination on that route.

 For that, two subway lines are defined below in [routes.txt](../../reference/#routestxt):